ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-15-navigating-the-mlops-landscape-part-2.md

 Lastly, I'd like to share **two interesting observations from our plot.** They may be obvious due to our framework, but I see no reason not to point it out.

-1. *From Any-task to ML-task orchestration*: most of the tools found in the diagonal can be thought of as orchestrators.
+1. *From Any-task to ML-task orchestration*: most of the tools found in this diagonal can be thought of as orchestrators.
 They stitch multiple tasks together into a coherent workflow. **As we go right, the tasks evolve from being generic to ML-specific.**